New WHO policy and retooling activities for liquid culture systems

 New WHO policy

 WHO issued new policy recommendations on the use of liquid culture and rapid species identification in 2007.
-They recommend the use of both technologies within the context of country specific, comprehensive plans for laboratory capacity strengthening and based on a step-wise approach (New WHO policies).
+They recommend the use of both technologies within the context of country specific, comprehensive plans for laboratory capacity strengthening and based on a step-wise approach.

 Preparing for country adoption, introduction, and implementation of liquid culture systems

-Timely and effective adoption, introduction, and implementation of liquid culture systems by national TB programmes require significant stakeholder engagement, preparation, and communication (New Technologies for TB Control: A Framework for their Adoption, Introduction and Implementation [pdf 740kb] ).
+Timely and effective adoption, introduction, and implementation of liquid culture systems by national TB programmes require significant stakeholder engagement, preparation, and communication.

 At country level, the adoption of liquid culture systems is a multi-sector process leading to an explicit policy decision to access and use this technology.
 The policy decision follows an analysis of its benefits, risks, and costs and the health system’s capacity to finance, manage, and ensure its sustainable access and appropriate use.
 Ministries of Health should decide on the adoption of liquid culture systems in the context of a comprehensive and detailed country plan for strengthening laboratory capacity; moreover, they must communicate the policy decision before introducing and implementing the technology.